OmkarS12/Customer-Behavior-Analysis/README.md

-# Predictive Analytics for Magazine Subscription Behavior
+# Magazine Subscription Behavior Analysis

 **Description:**
 This repository contains code and documentation for a project aimed at understanding magazine subscription behavior.
 The project focuses on analyzing a dataset containing various customer attributes and their subscription decisions.
 Key metrics, models, and recommendations are provided to help businesses improve subscription sales.